imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

+## Adobe Flash Player issues - Troubleshooting

 ### Mac OSX
+* Verify that your Mozilla Firefox is updated.
+* Verify that your Adobe Flash Player® is updated.
+* Run Mozilla Firefox.
+* Choose `Firefox` > `Tools` > `Add-ons`.
+* Select `Plugins`.
+* In the list of Add-ons, look for `Shockwave Flash` (another name for `Flash Player`) and check the _status_ that appears to the right of the plug-in name.
+* Select `Always Activate`.
+* Close the dialog box.
+* Restart your Mozilla Firefox.

 ### LINUX
-* Linux is not supporting Adobe Flash Player in its store anymore.
+* Linux is not supporting Adobe Flash Player® in its store anymore.
 Therefore you have to do it manually.
 * Open this link: `http://get.adobe.com/flashplayer/`.
 It will automatically suggest you a version according to your desktop environment-
 * Select `.tar.gz` for Linux option
 * Now click on `Download` button (Select the downloading path as Downloads in your system for easy access).